Skip to content

 | uuid | name | tags |

-Select the template you want by setting the corresponding uuid value to the CLUSTER_TMPL variable:
+Select the template you want by setting the corresponding name value to the CLUSTER_TMPL variable:

 Then, list all available keypairs…